Son of Yuri Aizenshpis Mikhail. Yuri Aizenshpis vs. his wards. Awards, further creative activities

 "Technology"

-If "Kino" at the beginning of work with the producer already had some success, then the "Technology" group was molded almost from scratch by Yuri Aizenshpis.
-"Lighting the Stars" - this is how the producer began to be called more and more often after his second successful project.
-Using the example of "Technology", he managed to prove that he can take guys with an average level of talent and "sculpt" stars out of them.
+If “Kino” already had some success at the beginning of working with the producer, then the “Technology” group was fashioned almost from scratch by Yuri Aizenshpis.
+“Lighting up the stars” is how the producer began to be called more and more often after his second successful project.
+Using the example of “Technology”, he was able to prove that he could take guys with an average level of talent and “fashion” them into stars.

-Among the numerous ensembles that existed at that time on the stage was the Bioconstructor group, which eventually split into two subgroups.
-One was called "Bio", and the second was just thinking about its name and musical concept.
-They could show only two or three songs, which the already well-known producer liked.
-As time has shown, Aizenshpis was not mistaken and was able to create a really popular group, which was called "Technology".
+Among the numerous ensembles existing on the stage at that time was the Bioconstructor group, which over time split into two subgroups.
+One was called “Bio”, and the second was just thinking about its name and musical concept.
+They could show only two or three songs, which the already famous producer liked.
+As time has shown, Aizenshpis was not mistaken and was able to create a truly popular group called “Technology”.

 Linda

-In 1993, Aizenshpis drew attention to the young performer Svetlana Geiman in Jurmala.
-Very soon, the name of the singer Linda became known to both the audience and music critics.
-Soon the songs I want your sex, "Non-stop" and famous hit"Playing with fire".
-Linda's joint work with the producer lasted less than a year, after which they parted ways.
+In 1993, Aizenshpis drew attention to the young performer Svetlana Gaiman in Jurmala.
+Very soon the name of singer Linda became known to both viewers and music critics.
+Soon the compositions I want your sex, “Non-stop” and famous hit"Playing with fire".
+Linda's collaboration with the producer lasted less than a year, after which they parted ways.

 Vlad Stashevsky

 This project was more long-term - it lasted six years (1993-1999).
-The favorite of the beautiful half of Russian viewers, the sex symbol of the mid-nineties was Vlad Stashevsky, who, in collaboration with Aizenshpis, released five albums.
+The favorite half of Russian viewers, the sex symbol of the mid-nineties, was Vlad Stashevsky, who, in collaboration with Aizenshpis, released five albums.

 The producer met Stashevsky at the Master nightclub.
-Yuri Shmilyevich heard Vlad playing an out-of-tune piano backstage and humming songs from the repertoire of Mikhail Shufutinsky and Willy Tokarev.
-After this meeting, nothing foreshadowed a long cooperation, although Aizenshpis left his business card to an unknown artist.
+Yuri Shmilevich heard Vlad playing behind the scenes on an out-of-tune piano and singing songs from the repertoire of Mikhail Shufutinsky and Willy Tokarev.
+After this meeting, nothing foreshadowed long-term cooperation, although Aizenshpis left his business card for the unknown performer.

-A few days later he called Vlad and they arranged a meeting, during which Aizenshpis introduced Vlad to Vladimir Matetsky, who took part in the audition.
-The first performance of Stashevsky took place at the end of August 1993 in Adjara, at a song festival.
+A few days later he called Vlad and they agreed on a meeting, during which Aizenshpis introduced Vlad to Vladimir Matetsky, who took part in the audition.
+Stashevsky’s first performance took place at the end of August 1993 in Adjara, at a song festival.

 During this period, Yuri Aizenshpis became especially famous as a very successful producer.
-The man who lit the stars on Russian stage, since 2001, he took over as CEO of Media Star.
+The man who lit the stars on Russian stage, since 2001 he took the post of general director of the Media Star company.

 Dima Bilan

 Yuri Aizenshpis and Dima Bilan met in 2003.
-According to music critics, the last project of the famous producer, which he worked on for the last three years of his life, became one of the most successful in the work of Yuri Shmilyevich.
-In September 2005, Dima Bilan was recognized as the best performer of 2004 according to MTV, and much later became the winner of Eurovision 2008.
+According to music critics, the last project of the famous producer, which he worked on for the last three years of his life, became one of the most successful in the work of Yuri Shmilevich.
+In September 2005, Dima Bilan was recognized as the best performer of 2004 by MTV, and much later became the winner of Eurovision 2008.

 Other roles